thinktecture/relayserver/docs/deployment.md

   cluster.
   **Do NOT** use the example / development database containers from this repository in production.

+* Access Token Provider
+  RelayServer v3 requires an OIDC compliant identity provider instance to provide access tokens for the connectors.
+This instance should be set up and configured to provide the required tokens for the tenants.
+  **DO** set up and operate a reliable, highly available (HA) and performant OIDC server instance.
+  **Do NOT** use the example / development Keycloak container from this repository in production.

 ## RelayServer Components

-* Thinktecture.Relay.IdentityServer
-  The purpose of this component is to provide a default way how a connector can authenticate.
-A connector uses the OAuth client credential flow with the IdentityServer component to receive an access token for authenticated communication with the RelayServer.
-The service needs to request a single new token in regular intervals.
-This component does not need to handle a lot of load, and the load is expected to increase in a linear way with the amount of concurrently running connectors.

-  **DO** create your own project using the RelayServer v3 NuGet packages.
-Use the corresponding persistence packages for the database of your choice.
-  **Do NOT** use the example / development project and docker file from this repository in production.
-  **Do NOT** run multiple instances of the RelayServer.IdentityServer component, as this is not yet supported.

-  Configuration:
-  * Provide a connection string to the RelayServer database.

 * Thinktecture.Relay.Server
   This is the main component of the RelayServer.
 It provides all endpoints required for the connectors and it also